 As we started talking to them, we started to ask questions about survivor income, which they didn’t know the answers to.

 So we made some phone calls to their retirement plan to see how the survivor would work.
-We found that the biggest chunk of their income, which equated to over 75% of their retirement income, was only guaranteed for his life!

 That means if something happened to him, then there would be little to nothing left for her.